 They continued to live at 337 Marlborough in 1874, but had moved to 1 Exeter by 1875.

 By 1875, 337 Marlborough was the home of Lemuel Rice Howe and his wife, Martha Ada (Silsby) Howe.
 They previously had lived in Dedham.
 He was a dealer in dyewoods, analines, and extracts, and later also was a commission merchant in the Calcutta trade.

-By the 1879-1880 winters season, 337 Marlborough was the home of boot and shoe manufacturer George Martin Coburn and his wife, Louise (Gage) Coburn.
+By the 1879-1880 winter season, 337 Marlborough was the home of boot and shoe manufacturer George Martin Coburn and his wife, Louise (Gage) Coburn.
 They had married in October of 1879 and 337 Marlborough probably was their first home together.
-They continued to live there in 1890, but by 1891 had purchased and moved to 402 Marlborough.
+They continued to live there during the 1889-1890, but moved thereafter to 402 Marlborough.

 By the 1890-1891 winter season, 337 Marlborough was the home, Miss Annie Norton Ward and Miss Charlotte Sprague Ward, sisters, and their brother, Harold Ward.